-As at December 31, 2019 and 2018, the assets and equipment of the Company and subsidiary have been fully amortized of depreciation, but it is still using.
-The cost before amortizing depreciation has the amount of Bath 244 million and Bath 221 million, respectively (For the Company: Bath 244 million and Bath 221 million, respectively).
+As at December 31, 2020 and 2019, the assets and equipment of the Group and the Company has been fully amortize of depreciation, but it is still using.
+The cost before amortize depreciation has amount of Bath 244 million and Bath 244 million, respectively (For The Company: Bath 244 million and Bath 244 million, respectively).

-As at December 31, 2019 and 2018, the fair value of the land according to the report of the appraisal assessed using the market approach method, which they adjust book value by comparing with price of land located nearly its.
+As at December 31, 2020 and 2019, the fair value of the land according to the report of the appraisal assessed using the market approach method, Which they adjust book value by comparing with price of land located nearly its.
 The fair value is in the second level of the hierarchy of fair value (Note 5).

-As at December 31, 2019 and 2018, the fair value of the Building and Machinery by the report of the appraisal assessed using the Cost method.
-The fair value is in the second level of the hierarchy of fair value (Note 5).
+As at December 31, 2020 and 2019, the fair value of the Building and Machinery by the report of the appraisal assessed using the Cost method.
+The fair value is in the second level of the hierarchy of fair value (Note 5)